21isenough/LightningATM/docs/guide/camera.md

        $ scp pi@192.168.x.x:/home/pi/test.jpg .

-   -> For confirmation, the password from the Raspberry Pi must be entered
+   -> The password from the Raspberry Pi must be entered for comfirmation

  - If everything went well, the image was transferred to the computer and can now be vieweden